Skip to main content

 • Drug & Alcohol Prevention Education

 CHC's holistic, humanistic approach to education engages the whole person.
 We strive to help people develop their mental, emotional, and behavioral abilities to the fullest.
-CHC programs are dynamic--our participants learn through discussions, role-plays, art and writing projects, and other activities.
+CHC programs are dynamic - our participants learn through discussions, role-plays, art and writing projects, and other activities.

 Humanistic education emphasizes the link between what is learned and how it applies to daily life.
 "Humanistic change" is the process of developing our personal assets and strengths, and using them to make conscious, responsible choices in our lives.